 The inclusion criteria for the study required participants to be 65 years or older, and physically capable of performing the tests.
-The sample group consisted of 22 older adults ( $M=73.59,\ SD=5.31$ ) from which 12 were females and 10 males, with varying health and physical conditions to make the sample more heterogeneous, 10 were oncological patients (3 females, 7 males), 1 had heart issues (female) and the rest were older adults with no health issues.
+The sample group consisted of 22 older adults (M = 73.59, SD = 5.31) with varying health and physical conditions to make the sample more heterogeneous.